 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.

 Evidence suggests that pupil premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality – investing in learning and development for teachers.

 We have an annual training and professional development plan based on an analysis of need for all our staff to improve the impact of teaching and learning for pupils.

 We have analysed the main barriers to pupils succeeding at school and have targeted some of our pupil premium towards mitigating these issues.

 We allocate some of our funding towards non-academic use to increase pupils’ confidence and resilience, encourage pupils to be more aspirational and also to benefit non-eligible pupils.

-We also have twice-yearly external pupil premium reviews from the ATLP to further challenge and support school leadership.
+We also have an annual external pupil premium review from the ATLP to further challenge and support school leadership.
 All this enables school leaders to evaluate the effectiveness of provision and adapt or enhance as necessary.